-4.3 Overhead
+5.2 Overhead

 The bandwidth and computation overheads of the U-ACK protocol are modest.
 Each message must carry the hash of its MAC and a unique nonce or serial number, and the originator and destination must each perform one hash computation in addition to the normal cost of using MACs.
 Each relay must perform a single hash computation and table lookup per acknowledgement, and forward one MAC per acknowledgement.
-Since acknowledgements are small and there is at most one acknowledgement per message, acknowledgements could be piggybacked on messages in bi-directional communication to reduce transmission costs.
+Since acknowledgements are small and there is at most one acknowledgement per message, acknowledgements could be piggybacked on messages in bidirectional communication to reduce transmission costs.

-Each relay must store one hash per outstanding message, so the storage overheads of the protocol depend on three factors: the data rate of the end-to-end path, D_p ; the message size, S_m ; and the timeout for stored hashes, T_h .
-If S_h is the size of a hash for a single message, we can approximate the storage requirement of a node, S_n , as:
+The originator and each relay must store one hash per outstanding message, so the storage overheads of the protocol depend on three factors: the data rate of the end-to-end path, $D_p$ ; the message size, $S_m$ ; and the timeout for stored hashes, $T_h$ .
+If $S_h$ is the size of a hash for a single message, we can approximate the storage requirement of a node, $S_n$ , as:

-$$S_n = \frac{D_p.T_h.S_h}{S_m}$$
+$$S_n = \frac{D_p \cdot T_h \cdot S_h}{S_m}$$

-So, with a 60 second timeout and a minimum message size of 125 bytes including headers, a relay with an 11 Mb/s link (e.g. 802.11b wireless LAN) may need to store up to 660,000 outstanding hashes, requiring 13 MB of memory for a 160-bit hash function such as SHA-1.
-This represents the worst case, however, when all messages have the minimum size and all acknowledgements take the maximum time to arrive; in a more realistic scenario with a mean message size of 500 bytes and an average round-trip time of 5 seconds, the storage overhead would be just 275 KB.
+So, with a 60 second timeout and a minimum message size of 125 bytes including headers, a node with an 11 Mb/s link (e.g. 802.11b wireless LAN) may need to store up to 660,000 outstanding hashes.
+This would require $\sim$ 13 MB of memory for a 160-bit hash function such as SHA-1.
+This represents the worst case, however, when all messages have the minimum size and all acknowledgements take the maximum time to arrive; in a more realistic scenario with a mean message size of 500 bytes and an average round-trip time of 5 seconds, the storage overhead would be just $\sim$ 275 KB.